-Tony Cartledge’s main area of teaching is Old Testament, but he also teaches courses on writing and ministry.
+Tony Cartledge’s main area of teaching at Campbell is Old Testament, but he also teaches courses on writing, preaching, and ministry.
 As a former pastor, working journalist, frequent blogger, and author of books on multiple subjects, Cartledge has a diverse background and wide-ranging interests.
 Seeking to think theologically and encourage others to do the same, his best gifts may be curiosity and communication.

 Cartledge graduated magna cum laude from the University of Georgia in 1973 and earned a number of academic awards while completing a Master of Divinity degree at Southeastern Baptist Theological Seminary (1982).
 While at Southeastern, he published his first academic article, “Samuel Cartledge, Colonial Saul of Tarsus,” in Viewpoints, the journal of the Georgia Baptist Historical Society.
 Cartledge went on to gain an academic scholarship and earn a Doctor of Philosophy degree from the graduate school of religion at Duke University, passing his preliminary exams “with honors.”
 He published two academic articles as a student and won an award for the best student paper presented at the Southeast regional meeting of the Society of Biblical Literature in 1987.
 A revised version of his dissertation was published by Sheffield Academic Press as Vows in the Hebrew Bible and the Ancient Near East.